 In order to characterize the condition of the surface water within the watershed, the available chemical and biological water quality data was obtained and reviewed.
 This data was collected as part of the WVBPH, and the West Virginia Department of Environmental Protection, also known as the WVDEP, implementation of the Federal Safe Drinking Water Act and Clean Water Act.
-Water Quality Data, hereinafter referred to as WQD, was then evaluated to help provide direct indicators to a source of contamination and to direct the focus for additional source evaluations.
+Water quality data was then evaluated to help provide direct indicators to a source of contamination and to direct the focus for additional source evaluations.
 Additionally, immediate source water protection efforts will be identified by this review.